Ilija Ivić: Post-playing career

 In June 2004, Ivić accepted the proposal of AEK Athens administration and assumed the position of technical director.
 Ivić stayed for almost three years as the technical manager of AEK and during his career had a successful choices of players despite been given a small budget.
-In February 2007 he resigned and appealed that he had some collaboration problems with the current manager of AEK, Lorenzo Serra Ferrer.
+In February 2007 he resigned and appealed that he had some collaboration problems with the then manager of AEK, Lorenzo Serra Ferrer.
 In June 2007, Ivić accepted the proposal of Petros Kokkalis, the management director of Olympiacos and assumed the position of technical manager.
 He resigned as technical director of Olympiacos on 7 May 2008.
-Ivić also resigned from Red Star in the end of 2008–09 season because of financial problems of the club.
-In August 2019, he signed as the technical director of AEK Athens, where he resigned in December 2021.
+Ivić also resigned from Red Star in the end of 2008–09 season because of financial problems of the club. Οn 27 August 2019, he signed as the technical director of AEK Athens, where he resigned οn 23 December 2020.

 Personal life

 He is the older brother of the former footballer and current football manager Vladimir Ivić.